MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/devices-sensors/send-or-receive-files-with-rfcomm.md

                     .BluetoothEncryptionAllowNullAuthentication);

             // The socket is connected.
 At this point the App can wait for
-            // the user to take some action, e.g. click a button to send a
+            // the user to take some action, for example, click a button to send a
             // file to the device, which could invoke the Picker and then
             // send the picked file.
 The transfer itself would use the
             // Sockets API and not the Rfcomm API, and so is omitted here for